aeternity/Vanillae/docs/kek/README.md

 ## SHA-s and SHAKE-s

 These are the "porcelain" functions that we show to the outside world.
-These are just rewrites, in front of Keccak.
-Another way to think about it is that Keccak has tons of settings, and that each of these "algorithms" are just different settings presets.
+These are just rewrites in front of Keccak.
+Another way to think about it is that Keccak has tons of settings, and each of these "algorithms" are just different settings presets.

 ```erlang
 %% From: https://github.com/pharpend/kek/blob/8a8a655a80c26ae32763cc25f1e0df8ab0653c82/kek.erl#L26-L134